DONNA GEPHART -- Q & A

 Q: I'm an adult and want to write for children.
 Any suggestions?

 A: Join S.C.B.W.I.
 It's a wonderful international community that provides support, information, grants and much more.
 You might also want to join a critique group in your area (or start one).
 Conferences are usually informative and inspiring, too.
-There are several good books and magazines about writing as well.
+There are many good books and magazines about writing as well.

 Q: Can I send you something I wrote . . . or my homework questions . . . or my dirty laundry?